Faculty in the Department of History

 Towards a Scholarly Edition of the Tārīkh-i Ḥamīdī

 The Tārīkh-i Ḥamīdī is a chronicle of nineteenth-century Xinjiang written in the Chaghatay language — and so much more.
 Mullā Mūsa Sayrāmī's 1908 masterpiece is also a work of Islamic sacred history and a commentary on political theory in an age of Chinese domination of Muslim peoples at the edge of the Islamic world.
 This work is a critical source for non-Chinese, native perspectives on Qing empire, and yet no translation or even scholarly edition of it exists.

 The Tārīkh-i Ḥamīdī Editing Group first convened on a monthly basis in 2015-2016 with the goal of remedying that lack.
 We established basic standards for foliation of the multiple available manuscripts, annotation, and translation.
-Now an expanded group of international scholars will convene in Missoula, MT in late May 2017 for a Henry Luce Foundation/ACLS Program in China Studies Collaborative Reading Workshop.
-I have foliated and annotated fully one-quarter of the dense Chaghatay text, and we will spend a few days at the UM campus plumbing its mysteries and working on a translation for future scholars and students to use.
+An expanded group of international scholars came to Missoula, MT in late May 2017 for a Henry Luce Foundation/ACLS Program in China Studies Collaborative Reading Workshop.
+I foliated and annotated fully one-quarter of the dense Chaghatay text, and we spent a few days at the UM campus plumbing its mysteries and working on a translation for future scholars and students to use.

 The Tārīkh-i Ḥamīdī project continues with plans for a 2019 workshop!
 In the meantime, I am completing the first English-language textbook for Chaghatay.